 Analysis of major issues in health services in health care institutions, inclusive of hospitals, medical practices, public health, mental health and professional health education.
-Prerequisite: HSHA 512 or Program Director Permission

 GRADUATE PROGRAM IN PHARMACEUTICAL SCIENCES

 The Pharmaceutical Sciences Graduate Program is housed in the Department of Pharmaceutical Sciences in the College of Pharmacy and Health Sciences (COPHS) and is led by a group of active, productive faculty.
 Over the last several years COPHS has been developing its research infrastructure, which now has reached the level to support the program adequately.
 Collectively, the Research Centers in Minority Institutions, the Center for Cardiovascular Diseases, the Center of Excellence in Health Disparities Research, and TSU Center for Human and Material Science Performance for National Security have contributed significantly to the development of research infrastructure in the COPHS.